bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image009.png){width="5.0in" height="3.0544870953630796in"} -->

-Another thing that&apos;s interesting is that a regular variable holding a string can be treated as an array in JavaScript.
+<p>Another thing that&apos;s interesting is that a regular variable holding a string can
+be treated as an array in JavaScript.
 If I make a variable var joke equals the chicken crossed the road, now I&apos;ve got a variable called joke, but I can actually treat it as an array.
 I could do.
 Joke square bracket four, and that&apos;s going to get me the C in chicken.
 Because zero, one, two, three, four is going to get me that C in chicken.
 Or I could do, joke dot length, and it will tell me that there are 28 characters in that string.
-That&apos;s kind of an interesting thing to understand about arrays as well.
+That&apos;s kind of an interesting thing to understand about arrays as well.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-02">1.02.
 Intro to JavaScript -- Part 2</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->